-The opposing agent's policy is dependent on the main agent's actions.
-An agent could take four actions in the frozen lake gridworld, which are LEFT, RIGHT, UP and DOWN.
-The opposing agent can be deterministic or stochastic. when it's behaviour is deterministic, it could be \begin{enumerate} \item diagonal: This opposing agent would always take 90 degree anti-clockwise direction of the agent's direction.
+In this set of experiments, the opposing agent's policy is dependent on the main agent's actions.
+An agent can take four actions in the frozen lake gridworld, which are LEFT, RIGHT, UP and DOWN.
+The opposing agent can be deterministic or stochastic. when it's behaviour is deterministic, it can be \begin{enumerate} \item diagonal: This opposing agent would always take 90 degree anti-clockwise direction of the agent's direction.
 So if the agent goes LEFT, this agent would go DOWN. \item opposite: This opposing agent would always go the opposite direction of the original agent.
 So if the agent goes LEFT, then it would go RIGHT. \item opposite-diagonal: This opposing agent would always take 90 degree clockwise direction of the agent's direction.
 So if the agent goes LEFT, this agent would go UP. \item follower: This opposing agent always follow the original agent.
 So if the agent goes LEFT, this agent would always go LEFT. \end{enumerate}

-The opposing agents could also be stochastic.
-This means an action could be categorically sampled from a distribution with more weights on each of the options listed above. i.e, stochastic diagonal would give more weights to the diagonal direction in the probability distribution sampled from while an opposite agent would have more weights on the opposite direction of the agent.
+The opposing agents can also be stochastic.
+This means an action can be categorically sampled from a distribution with more weights on each of the options listed above. i.e, stochastic diagonal would give more weights to the diagonal direction in the probability distribution sampled from while an opposing agent would have more weights on the opposite direction of the agent.
 We then have a final opposing agent which just behaves randomly.
 This framework of opposing agents could be generalized to a scenario where we can always create $2n + 1$ opposing agent given n actions the original agent can take.
 The conjecture is that stochastic opposing agents would prove very challenging to the agent, it would be easier to detect deterministic agents than stochastic ones.